RHEMS-Japan/orbs-badges/README.md

     badges: rhems-japan/badges@x.y.z
 ```

-When you call update_readme, set the string you just checked for `fingerprint` as a parameter.
+Before calling this orb command, call the command to add the `ssh key` mentioned above.
+For `fingerprints`, enter the character string confirmed earlier.

 The following is an example of using it from a command.